zzw890827/aws-sap-questions/第2套/README.md

     - [ ] A. Configure read replicas for Amazon RDS MySQL and use the single reader endpoint in the web application to reduce the load on the backend database tier.
     - [ ] B. Configure the target group health check to point at a simple HTML page instead of a product catalog page and the Amazon Route 53 health check against the product page to evaluate full application functionality.
 Configure Amazon CloudWatch alarms to notify administrators when the site fails.
     - [ ] C. Configure the target group health check to use a TCP check of the Amazon EC2 web server and the Amazon Route 53 health check against the product page to evaluate full application functionality.
 Configure Amazon CloudWatch alarms to notify administrators when the site fails.
-    - [ ] D. Configure an Amazon CloudWatch alarm for Amazon RDS with an action to recover a high-load, impaired RDS instance in the database tier.
+    - [ ] D. Configure an Amazon CloudWatch alarm for Amazon RDS with an action to recover a igh-load, impaired RDS instance in the database tier.
     - [ ] E. Configure an Amazon ElastiCache cluster and place it between the web application and RDS MySQL instances to reduce the load on the backend database tier.

     <details>